The Northern Ireland Executive

 - tourism, including Tourism Ireland

-In each area, common policies and approaches are agreed in the North South Ministerial Council but implemented separately in each jurisdiction.
+In each area, common policies and approaches are agreed in the North South Ministerial Council but carried out separately in each jurisdiction.

 The NSMC meets in different formats throughout the year.
-The plenary meetings, usually held twice a year, involve the Northern Ireland Executive led by the First Minister and deputy First Minister and the Irish Government led by the Taoiseach, meeting to take an overview of co-operation on the island and of the North South institutions.
+The plenary meetings, usually held twice a year, involve the Northern Ireland Executive led by the First Minister and deputy First Minister and the Irish Government led by the Taoiseach.
+They meet to take an overview of co-operation on the island and of the North South institutions.

 At NSMC sectoral meetings the Northern Ireland Executive is represented by two ministers nominated by the First Minister and deputy First Minister on a cross-community basis.
 One is normally the minister with responsibility for that sector within the Executive.
 The Irish Government is represented by the Minister or the Minister of State responsible for that sector.